-- The date you no longer meet the definition of disability. - The date you fail to provide proof of continued disability upon request. - For LTD, the date you begin receiving early retirement benefits or the date you first become eligible for normal retirement benefits. - For WRD, the date you begin receiving retirement benefits or age 65. - The date you return to active work. - The date you die.
+- The date you no longer meet the definition of disability. - The date you fail to provide proof of continued disability upon request. - For LTD, the date you begin receiving early retirement benefits or the date you first become eligible for normal retirement benefits.

+- The date you return to active work. - The date you die.